All Episodes

 Let's just change the whole system.

-Forget the electoral college system, which was designed specifically so big states don't get to stomp all over little states because the smaller states obviously have different needs than you know, states like New York and California.
+Forget the electoral college system, which was designed specifically so big states don't get to stomp all over little states because the smaller states obviously have different needs than states like New York and California.

-Uh, so that's been their big push.
+So that's been their big push.

-We're gonna provide, think about this.
+We're going to provide, think about this, everything is free.

 Guaranteed job, guaranteed leave, medical leave, sick leave, whatever it happens to be, guaranteed vacations, guaranteed retirement, guaranteed health care, but you can't get your own health care.